-As friend Mike had been involved with the making of movies, we had questions concerning some of the jousting scenes.
-He recommended that we visit his friend’s website, as she had just posted a piece on the subject.
+As friend Mike had been involved with the making of swords and armor movies locally, we had questions concerning some of the jousting scenes.
+He recommended an article on his friend’s website, as she had just posted a piece on the subject.

 The opening jousting sequence in A Knight’s Tale features the crowd (peasants and jewelry rattlers both) cheering, clapping, and stomping along to Queen’s We Will Rock You.
 Yeah yeah yeah, it sounds hokey as all get out but it’s humorous and a clever way to launch the squire’s tale.

 Suppose you’re writing along on your historical or fantasy novel, and suddenly realize your hero/heroine is about to be involved in a joust.
 If you’re not a horse person or have never done it yourself, how can you give your readers an authentic-tasting experience?

-How true-to-life is jousting in movies, TV, other novels?
-What glaring gaffs do you need to avoid?
+I spent about ten years jousting in a professional capacity, but strictly as a performer, not competitively.
 So I’ll skip the long, erudite overview of the various types of jousting popular in particular time periods or geographical areas.

 Such a wide variety of forms and equipment were in fashion at various times in various parts of the world that fantasy films that depict jousting have a better-than-even chance of getting at least something right.

-The mini-series version of Game Of Thrones has a quite spectacular jousting scene—which includes the use of strategy and the death of one of the competitors, as well as a taste of some of the pageantry and spectacle that was very much a part of the actual sport.”
+“The mini-series version of Game Of Thrones has a quite spectacular jousting scene—which includes the use of strategy and the death of one of the competitors, as well as a taste of some of the pageantry and spectacle that was very much a part of the actual sport.”

-But on to the subject of this post: how can you, a writer who is not him-or-herself a horse person (or at least has never jousted), write a convincing jousting scene?
+But on to the subject of this post: how can you, a writer who is not him-or-herself a horse person—or at least has never jousted—write a convincing jousting scene?

 First off, keep in mind that up until good ol’ Henry VIII’s time, winning at the joust did not really require size or physical strength.
 Skill, aim, speed, and superior horsemanship were far more important.
 That being said, all things being equal, the heavier opponent has a better chance of staying in the saddle.
 2

 That means you have two superb riders, on two equally fast horses of the same size and weight, with lances of equal length and weight and equally well-aimed and controlled, and armor and shields (if you’re using shields) of equal protection and quality.
 Young Thomas the Miller is not going to be able to avenge his father by climbing onto his cart pony and charging against Sir Invincible in the lists.
 3

 So, replace Young Thomas the Miller with Young Thomas the Squire, who actually knows how to ride and has received at least a few of the basics of how-it’s-done by his liege or knight.
-A lot of the technique of jousting is dependent upon the equipment: if Young Thomas is wearing maille and a “great” or “barrel” helm, he is probably going to be jousting in one of the Frankish styles, which means using a lance and shield.
+A lot of the technique of jousting is dependent upon the equipment: if Young Thomas is wearing maille and a great or barrel helm, he is probably going to be jousting in one of the Frankish styles, which means using a lance and shield.
 Most of the other styles require some form of plate armor.

 If, on the other hand, he’s in the equivalent of full Gothic plate in the late Medieval or early-to-mid Renaissance style, you’re going to have a lot more variables to deal with.
-For one thing, instead of a spear or lance and shield, you’ll have a “heavy” lance with a blunted tip or a coronal, possibly rigged to blow apart (if this is in a tournament and not a duel).
+For one thing, instead of a spear or lance and shield, you’ll have a heavy lance with a blunted tip or a coronal, possibly rigged to blow apart (if this is in a tournament and not a duel).

 Late 15th-century manuscript illumination of knights jousting in plate armor.
 Illustration from Paris, Bibliothèque nationale française, Español 36, fol.
 22r.

 Okay, back to Young Thomas.
 What kind of weapons would he be using?
 Will he be following his five passes with some kind of foot combat?
 You can make the circumstances come out any way you like—it’s a fantasy, after all—but they do have to make sense.

-If you’re writing about a culture that corresponds to our Medieval or Renaissance eras, the same rules apply: your hero/heroine has superb balance even in full armor and helm, can steer a horse with just weight shifts and simple leg aids, handle a lance and shield on a galloping horse without accidental mis-cues, and can—while fully armored—leap onto his or her charger from the ground without assistance.
+If you’re writing about a culture that corresponds to our Medieval or Renaissance eras, the same rules apply: your hero/heroine has superb balance even in full armor and helm, can steer a horse with just weight shifts and simple leg aids, handle a lance and shield on a galloping horse without accidental miscues, and can—while fully armored—leap onto his or her charger from the ground without assistance.

 But what was true then is true now: unless your horse is a trained warhorse with actual jousting experience, the chances of being able to successfully get down the list are about one in ten.

 Most horses will turn and run when they see another horse charging at them.
 Younger horses will almost always yield to older ones.

 But even those with the right mind and disposition for jousting require training and a great deal of practice before they can charge down the list at another horse and hold their ground.

 Smaller horses learn when to brace themselves for impact against bigger horses.
 Faster horses learn when to pour on the speed and when to reserve it.

-I’ve jousted with a “light” lance (a 10-to-12 foot hickory or oak pole with a rounded tip) and shield, and with just a “heavy” lance (false-tipped balsa or foam), as well as the massive, carved wooden lances that weigh 15 pounds and are used by some jousting troupes for competition jousting.
+I’ve jousted with a light lance (a 10-to-12 foot hickory or oak pole with a rounded tip) and shield, and with just a heavy lance (false-tipped balsa or foam), as well as the massive, carved wooden lances that weigh fifteen pounds and are used by some jousting troupes for competition jousting.

 Historically, death in the joust was not that unusual, and broken necks and splinters through the eye slits happened all the time.

 2 By the time of Henry VIII, the renaissance was passé everywhere else; England was pretty much the last bastion of jousting, and that’s when it turned into the equivalent of Monster Truck rallies, with tank-like armor and so forth.

-2 And yes, I know, the barrier between jousters was originally rope and called a “toil”.
+3 And yes, I know, the barrier between jousters was originally rope and called a “toil”.
 The term “list” referred to the list of contestants, later to the overall competition, and only much, much later to the wooden barrier between opposing jousters.
 But these days, people get confused if you mention the word “toil,” so I use the more well-known term.)